ssp21/ssp21-spec/ssp21.md

 messages, however, the following differences apply:

 * The nonce of zero identifies that they are a special case, and are processed according to special rules.
-* A responder may reply to an initiator's initial *SessionData* message with a *ReplyHandshakeError*.
+* A responder may reply to an initiator's initial *SessionData* message with a *HandshakeErrorReply*.

 Because of their special status and processing rules, we define aliases for these messages: